restx/restx/docs/shell-app-bootstrap.md

 this example resource.
-If you already know RESTX by heart you shouldn't be reading this message anyway :) generate hello resource example [Y/n]? scaffolding app to `/Users/xavierhanin/Documents/tmp/todo` ... generating module.ivy ... generating pom.xml ... generating hello resource ...
+If you already know RESTX by heart you shouldn't be reading this message anyway :) generate hello resource example [Y/n]? scaffolding app to `/Users/xavierhanin/projects/myapp` ... generating module.ivy ... generating pom.xml ... generating hello resource ...
-DONE - Your app should now be ready in todo
+Congratulations! - Your app is now ready in /Users/xavierhanin/projects/myapp
 {% endhighlight %}